Black Nazarene: Original image

 The image was made by an anonymous Mexican sculptor and arrived in Manila via galleon from Acapulco, Mexico.
-The dark coloration of the image hints to Catholic and indigenous Mexican syncretism, as the Christ of Chalma (Señor de Chalma), is also made of similar material and color.
 There is no definite date of the arrival of the image.
-The Augustinian Recollects asserted that at their arrival in the Philippines in 1606, the Nazareno was not among the sacred images that they brought with them.
+The Augustinian Recollects which was credited of bringing the image in the Philippines, asserted that at their arrival in the Philippines in 1606, the Nazareno was not among the sacred images that they brought with them.
 Nevertheless, it can be assumed the image was already in the Philippines before the mid-17th century, since Pope Innocent X authorized the Cofradía del Nuestro Padre Jesús Nazareno (Confraternity of Our Lord Jesus the Nazarene) on April 20, 1650.

 Folk belief attributes the image’s colour to soot from votive candles burnt before it, although the most popular legend is that it was charred by a fire on the galleon that brought it from Mexico.
 Filipino Catholic theologian and church historian Monsignor Sabino Vengco, meanwhile, claims that the image is not charred, but is in fact dark through to its core, being carved from mesquite wood.
 Vengco based this claim on personal research in Mexico, where he said mesquite wood was a popular sculpting medium in the period the image was carved.
 He also likened it to Our Lady of Antipolo, another popular image of similar provenance and appearance.
+The dark coloration of the image hints to Catholic and indigenous Mexican syncretism, as the Christ of Chalma (Señor de Chalma), is also made of similar material and color.

-The image was first enshrined in the Church of San Juan Bautista of the Augustinian Recollects in Bagumbayan, Luneta.
-In 1608, the image was transferred to the Church of San Nicolás de Tolentino (popularly known as the "Recoletos Church") inside Intramuros.
+The image was first enshrined in the Church of San Juan Bautista of the Augustinian Recollects in Bagumbayan, Luneta, then it was transferred to the Church of San Nicolás de Tolentino (popularly known as the "Recoletos Church") inside Intramuros.
 It was enshrined in the retablo mayor or high altar of the church, leaving only for a procession on Palm Sunday.
 Both the church and the image were destroyed in the Allied bombardment of Manila during its liberation in 1945.